-Leather is easy to dress up or keep casual throughout the fall and into winter.
-To keep your leather items looking their best, take them to a specialty cleaner.
-Max I. Walker can maintain the natural oils of the fabric and also protecting against color changing or cracking.
-If stains arise and you can’t make it to the cleaner, simply blot the area with a wet cloth and use a leather conditioner.
+Leather is a timeless classic that's easy to dress up or keep casual throughout the fall and into winter.
+To keep your items looking their best, take them to a specialty leather cleaner like Max I. Walker.
+Our specialized cleaning process maintains the natural oils of leather, which protects against color fading or cracking and makes your investment last.

-Jeans are a go to, especially in the fall, but did you know that machine washing regularly can cause your denim to shrink and fade?
-Most jeans can be washed in cold water in a machine with mild detergent and hung to dry.
-High quality brands would benefit from dry cleaning because it preserves the dye and color.
+Jeans are a go-to, especially in the fall, but did you know that machine washing regularly can cause your denim to shrink and fade?
+Most jeans can be washed in cold water with mild detergent and hung to dry.
+Never put jeans in the dryer.
+High quality brands will benefit from dry cleaning, as it preserves the dye and color.

-Corduroy is another fabric that gains popularity during the cooler months and fortunately it’s easy to care for.
+Corduroy is another fabric that makes an annual reappearance during the cooler months, and fortunately it’s easy to care for.
 First, corduroy needs to be turned inside out before machine washing so the material won’t collect unwanted lint.
 Lighter colored corduroy can be machine washed with warm water and darker colors can be washed with cold water.
-Tumble dry on low.
+Tumble dry on low or hang to dry.

 Flannel shirts are a fall weather classic.
 Check the clothing label for specific cleaning options.
 Most flannel can be hand washed with a gentle detergent and then hung to dry.
 Some flannel does require dry cleaning, so be sure to check the cleaning care label.
 Flannel will usually maintain its original softness if dry cleaned; it tends to lose that after the first washing.